TOP

 Château de Fargues: Vineyards

 Today the Château de Fargues estate covers 170 hectares in total, and there are still 25 hectares of fields dedicated to arable crops, principally maize which is used as cattle feed, as well as pasture for grazing Bazas cattle, raised for meat as well as for their manure which is used to sparingly fertilise the vineyards.
-The aforementioned pine trees dominate the estate, accounting for 100 hectares, and there are also copses of oak, chestnut and acacia, and a system of artificial ponds.
+A pine forest also dominates the estate, accounting for 100 hectares, and there are copses of oak, chestnut and acacia, and a system of artificial ponds.

 Château de Fargues